jfrederickson/meshnet-client/README.md

 meshnet-client
 ==============

 A GUI client (PyQt) for cjdns.
-It's very much a work in progress and many things are specific to my own configuration, so good luck getting it to run.
-(Hints: The JSON parser doesn't like comments, get rid of those.
-Change the path to cjdroute.conf, yours will be different.
-You might need to change the interface number to 0 in admin.py.
-I will fix these eventually!)
+It's a work in progress, currently only adding peers works.

 #Dependencies

 - PyQt4
 - cjdns python API

+#Running

+####Warning: Back up your cjdroute.conf before running!

+Ensure that your cjdroute.conf is writable by your user account and that you have a .cjdnsadmin file in your home directory.
+(This client will not create one for you as of now, create one with another utility such as [cjdcmd](https://github.com/inhies/cjdcmd).)

+Add the contrib/python directory in your cjdns installation directory to your PYTHONPATH.
+If cjdns is installed in /opt/cjdns, you can do this temporarily by running:

+    export PYTHONPATH=$PYTHONPATH:/opt/cjdns/contrib/python

+Run the client with ```python2 gui.py```.